bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 For example,

 > Then let us represent by $c$ [in our simplified notation, $R$ ] the claim that God became incarnate among humans at some time with a divided incarnation, a more precise form of the way described by the Council of Chalcedon.
-I suggested that it was ‘as probable as not’ that he would do this and so in numerical terms the probability of his doing it is 1⁄2.
+I suggested that it was 'as probable as not' that he would do this and so in numerical terms the probability of his doing it is $1/2$.

 Swinburne puts great store in the idea that God would do things the Christian way.
-He has entire chapters littered with phrases starting with "God will want to…," "…reason God would have for…," "…reasons which God might have for…,"etc…  We are told that the mind of God is inscrutable, so I find it unconvincing that Swinburne can read it so clearly and narrowly.
+He has entire chapters littered with phrases starting with "God will want to...," "...reason God would have for...," "...reasons which God might have for...,"etc...
+We are told that the mind of God is inscrutable, so I find it unconvincing that Swinburne can read it so clearly and narrowly.
 How do we know that an incarnate God is the best one?
 Perhaps it would have been better if he had come down looking like an alien?
 Why the particular miracle of raising from the dead?
 Why not glowing skin, flying, or invincibility?
 Although my suggestions sound suspiciously like Superman or someone from the X-Men, other than 20-20 hindsight[^posthoc] there really is no way to tell what the reasoning should be, thus making all probabilities based on that to be arbitrary.
 As a game, try to come up with a rational argument for why it would be in God's plan to send Superman.
 God would want an alien to stress the Fall of mankind, but would want the alien to appear human in all obvious ways.
 God would want this representative to be invincible to give good evidence for the omnipotence of God himself, but be limited in space and time to give humans the free will to work on problems on their own.
 One can keep going with this line of argument because it is completely unconstrained by any possibility of confirmation or disconfirmation.

 [^posthoc]:  which in philosophical circles is called post-hoc or "after-the-fact" reasoning.